Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 ```
 **Loading Pretrained Model**

-Using Models module from Torchvision, we can load many pretrained models which exists in pytorch.
+Using models module from Torchvision, we can load many pretrained models which exists in pytorch.
 I am loading a resnet34
 model with pretrained=True, which means I will be using weights of the model on which it was trained on.
 For Instance,
 resnet34 was trained on Imagenet dataset.
 On executing the below line, the models module will download the model from
-Pytorch if it doesn't exists.
+Pytorch if it doesn't exists in your system.

 ```python
 resnet = models.resnet34(pretrained=True)
 ```
-pretrained=True means returns a pre-trained model.
+pretrained=True returns a pre-trained model.

 **Creating Transforms**

-Transforms is cool feature in torchvision, because we can apply a list of transforms/augmentation on an image by just simply
+Transforms is a cool feature in torchvision, because we can apply a list of transforms/augmentation on an image by just simply
 adding it as parameter in transforms module.
 We can also customize other transforms if required, if its not included in
 torchvision.transforms.